K0lin/Discord-Ticketing-Bot/README.md

-  "REFRESH_CREATION_MESSAGE": true,  // Whether to refresh the ticket creation message on startup "MESSAGES_LOG": true,          // Enable message logging in tickets "DOWNLOAD_LOG": true,          // Enable downloadable ticket transcripts "DATABASE_LOCATION": "",      // Name of the database directory "DATABASE_NAME": "",           // Name of the database file "TICKET_CREATION_CHANNEL_ID": 0,  // Channel ID where users can create tickets
+  "REFRESH_CREATION_MESSAGE": true,  // Whether to refresh the ticket creation message on startup "MESSAGES_LOG": true,          // Enable message logging in tickets "DOWNLOAD_LOG": true,          // Enable downloadable ticket transcripts "ADD_REMOVE_USER_TICKET": true, //Activate the functionality of adding and removing users from a ticekt "DATABASE_LOCATION": "",      // Name of the database directory "DATABASE_NAME": "",           // Name of the database file "TICKET_CREATION_CHANNEL_ID": 0,  // Channel ID where users can create tickets